 - Functional Dry Needling Certification - Kinetacore

-Stacy Wepking, P.T., has been practicing in outpatient orthopedic physical therapy settings in southern Wisconsin since 2000.
+Stacy Wepking, P.T., is an on-call therapist at CoreActive.
+Stacy has been practicing in outpatient orthopedic Physical Therapy settings in southern Wisconsin since 2000.
 Stacy is experienced in manual therapy, evaluation and treatment of advanced orthopedic conditions, and has completed extensive training in Functional Dry Needling (FDN).
 Stacy enjoys working with individuals with post-surgical needs, sports-related/running injuries, myofascial dysfunction, and persistent pain conditions.
-Stacy has advanced training in manual therapy and enjoys utilizing a combination of approaches.
+Stacy enjoys utilizing a combination of approaches.
 Her philosophy focuses on freeing restrictions in joints and muscles prior to exercise to support function, normalize range of motion and flexibility, and reduce pain.
 She works tirelessly and energetically to promote optimal healing and to restore health, physical function and performance to the highest levels.
 Stacy is passionate about educating, empowering, and collaborating to create positive experiences.

 - Functional Dry Needling Certification - Evidence in Motion (EIM)